aws-lite/aws-lite/plugins/dynamodb/readme.md

 - **`ExclusiveStartKey` (object)**
   - Pagination cursor token ARN to be used if `LastEvaluatedKey` was returned in a previous response
 - **`ExpressionAttributeNames` (object)**
-  - Substitution tokens for attribute names in an expression, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.Attributes.html)
+  - Substitution tokens for attribute names in an expression; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.Attributes.html)
 - **`ExpressionAttributeValues` (object)**
-  - Values that can be substituted in an expression, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)
+  - Values that can be substituted in an expression; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)
 - **`FilterExpression` (string)**
   - String of filter conditions applied before data is returned; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/QueryAndScan.html#Query.FilterExpression)
 - **`IndexName` (string)**